Leah Hennel/COC

 Biography

-At the 2018 World Championships, Shallon Olsen captured silver in the vault for Canada’s best-ever result in the event.
-She matched teammate Ana Padurariu’s silver on beam for the country’s top finish by a woman in an individual apparatus.
-She also contributed to Canada’s best-ever fourth-place finish in the team event.
+At the 2018 FIG World Championships, Shallon Olsen captured silver in the vault for Canada’s best-ever result in the event.
+She matched teammate Ana Padurariu’s silver on beam for the country’s top world championship finish by a woman on an individual apparatus.
+She also contributed to Canada’s fourth-place finish in the team event.
 Earlier in the year, Olsen had won three medals at the 2018 Commonwealth Games, gold in team and vault as well as bronze on floor.

 Olsen was the youngest member of Team Canada when she made her Olympic debut at Rio 2016 in her first year of senior eligibility.
 She achieved a career highlight by qualifying for the eight-woman vault final, a feat she repeated in her world championship debut in 2017 in Montreal.
 She qualified for her third straight vault final at the world championships in 2019 when she just missed the podium, finishing fourth.
 It was also at those worlds that she helped Canada qualify in the team event for Tokyo 2020.
 Earlier in 2019, Olsen helped Canada win team silver and earned an individual bronze in vault at the Pan Am Games in Lima.
 In her second Olympic appearance at Tokyo 2020, Olsen again qualified for the vault final and finished seventh.